Contaminant Candidate List 5 (CCL 5)

 - Federal Register Notice: Drinking Water Contaminant Candidate List 5 – Draft (July 19, 2021)

 The Draft CCL 5 includes 66 chemicals, three chemical groups (per- and polyfluoroalkyl substances (PFAS), cyanotoxins, and disinfection byproducts (DBPs)), and 12 microbes, which were selected from a universe of chemicals used in commerce, pesticides, biological toxins, disinfection byproducts, and waterborne pathogens.
-EPA is seeking comment on the Draft CCL 5 and the process used to select the contaminants.
-Instructions on how to submit comments are included in the Federal Register notice and may also be submitted using the docket link above.
-Comments must be received on or before September 17, 2021.
+EPA requested comment on the Draft CCL 5 and the process used to select the contaminants.
+The comment period closed on September 17, 2021.

 Draft CCL 5 Summary Tables and Support Documents